 If candidates need to prepare for certain items such as a presentation or a test, give them adequate time to prepare.

 Personalise the interview as much as possible.
 This makes candidates feel invested in, understood and a part of the team from the first time you meet.

 Hiring managers must be respectful and professional at all times during the interview.
 You’re auditioning for the candidate just as much as they’re auditioning for the job.

 The recruitment process is a two-way street.
 After interviews have been conducted, thank each candidate for coming in, outline who their best point of contact is moving forward, and set realistic timeframes for feedback.

-To better understand the risks posed by poor recruitment processes, get your free copy of the full Recruitment Risk Index report here.
-And, to learn more about the importance of transparency during recruitment, listen to our webinar on creating the ultimate candidate experience.
+To better understand the risks posed by poor recruitment processes, get your free copy of the full Recruitment Risk Index Report here.
+And, to learn more about the importance of transparency during recruitment, listen to Xref’s webinar on creating the ultimate candidate experience.